manav347/musicPlayer/README.md

 # musicPlayer
-Vue based music player module
+Vue-based music player module, Still working on the dynamic nature with future Spotify integration